 Outstanding student loan debt is approaching 1.8 trillion, second only to mortgage debt for consumers.
-Student loan delinquency rates are over 11% and the average parent loan debt is $37,200 among the parents who borrowed on behalf of their children.
+Student loan default rates are almost 11% and the average student loan debt per borrower is $39,351.

 What is it – The FAFSA is a form that will determine a student’s eligibility for federal financial aid (undergraduate and graduate) and is required by any institution that awards federal aid.
 This type of aid includes federal loans, federal grants, and work-study programs in which students earn money through school employment.
-Additionally, several public and private institutions use the FAFSA to determine eligibility for their endowment aid that comes in the form of scholarships, grants, and tuition discounts.
+Several public and private institutions also use the FAFSA to determine eligibility for their endowment aid which comes in the form of scholarships, grants, and tuition discounts.
 Additionally, filing the FAFSA is a great point of reference if your financial situation changes for the worse (Health event, job loss..) and you want a school to review your aid eligibility again.

 Some families might feel that completing the FAFSA is a waste of time, based on their income or assets, but experts disagree.
 There are many factors in the financial aid calculation such as the cost of attendance and the number of children in college at once that can increase aid eligibility.
 Households with over $200,000 in income can qualify for need-based financial aid under certain circumstances.

 When should I file – Families can now file the FAFSA as early as October 1st for the following school year.
 Schools look at the “Prior-Prior” year’s tax information for aid purposes, so a student applying for fall tuition in 2023 will need to provide the family’s 2021 tax information.

 Since some aid is first come first serve you should file the FAFSA application as soon as the October 1st window opens.
 Going forward most families will need to file the FAFSA every year to determine their aid eligibility for the upcoming school year.